Jeremiah-Hawley/Linux-on-Snapdragon/README.md

 2) Second, is to determine boot partition size, 1G is overkill, but It's only 1G so might as well
 3) Finally is your root (/) partition, just do the rest of your drive (Root = Total - Swap - Boot)

+# Gentoo
+Gentoo will be harder by virtue of being gentoo, I've played around with it a little bit and I've ran into a lot of issues when trying to install a kernel (for obvious reasons), still struggling trying to figure out how to use the Ubuntu kernel instead.
+This section, for now will just be my notes while I struggle through it.